School Bus Driver

 My kids' bus driver drops them off at an intersection that is about 200 yards from our driveway to keep from having to come further down our road.
 We live on a dirt road so there is no sidewalk.
 Can she drop them off on a road with no sidewalk?

-Asked by blainewarren1 over 10 years ago
+Asked by blainewarren1 almost 11 years ago

 First off - is the dirt road a dead end road?
 Secondly - is the dirt road a road that gets a significant amount of traffic?
 I ask these questions because dirt roads can vary.
 If there is not alot of traffic going down your particular dirt road, then a sidewalk is not really needed or necessary.
 It won't kill kids to walk a little bit.
 (For my readers, 200 yards is about 2 football fields long.)
 Unless your child is in 1st grade or younger, then there is really no reason why they couldn't walk a little bit.
 Chances are good the only folks who will be coming down your dirt road will be neighbors who live nearby and you likely let them walk over to the neighbors house.
 Additionally, if the road is a dead end (as many dirt roads are), there may not be a place for a school bus to turn around.
 If you are still concerned, you can always meet the bus in your vehicle in order to collect your children.